About Rock Creek — In Depth

 Jail & Inmate Records

-The Pine County Jail, located in Pine City, is the main detention facility for the county.
-It handles the booking process for individuals arrested within the county, providing inmate lookup services through its online portal.
-Visitation rules are specific to this facility, with scheduled times and guidelines for visitors.
-In Minnesota, the bond or bail process allows arrested individuals to be released from custody pending trial, and this can be arranged through the jail's administrative office.
+The Pine County Jail in Pine City is the main detention facility for Pine County.
+The facility handles booking For people arrested throughout the area and provides inmate lookup services through its online portal.
+Visitation follows specific scheduled times and guidelines.
+Under Minnesota law, the bond or bail process allows arrested individuals to be released from custody pending trial, which can be arranged through the jail's administrative office.
+Those seeking information about recently arrested individuals can contact the facility directly or use the online inmate search tool.

 Criminal Records